cnobles/iGUIDE/docs/pages/quickstart.rst

 the run specified in by the config ('/iGUIDE/analysis/{RunName}').
 At the end of this process, iGUIDE will give the user a note to deposit the input sequence files into the /analysis/{RunName}/input_data directory.
-Copy the fastq.gz files from the sequencing instrument into this directory.
+Copy the fastq.gz files from the sequencing instrument into this directory if you do not have paths to the files specified in the config file.

-Currently, iGUIDE needs each of the sequencing files (R1, R2, I1, and I2) for processing.
+Currently, iGUIDE needs each of the sequencing files (R1, R2, I1, and I2) for processing since it is based on a dual barcoding scheme.
 If I1 and I2 are concatenated into the read names of R1 and R2, it is recommended the you run ``bcl2fastq ... --create-fastq-for-index-reads`` on the machine output directory to generate the I1 and I2 files.

 As iGUIDE has its own demultiplexing, it is recommend to not use the Illumina machine demultiplexing through input of index sequences in the SampleSheet.csv.